Huichica Walla Walla, a new music festival, aims for a chill, intimate experience

 “When Eric and I first started this, there was a lot of hype in both wine and music, and in my mind it was getting away from what constituted quality,” Bundschu said.

 A decade later, Bundschu has partnered with like-minded new friends in Washington and will launch Huichica Walla Walla on Sept.
 13-14.
-The two-day festival, pronounced WAH-chica, is the third under the brand umbrella and comes with four pretty simple tent poles: curated music, wine and food set in an amazing agricultural setting.
+The two-day festival, pronounced wah-chee-kah, is the third under the brand umbrella and comes with four pretty simple tent poles: curated music, wine and food set in an amazing agricultural setting.

 “We had this open space and a pretty strong commitment to this mandate that said we don’t need to be crowded anymore,” Bundschu said.
 “The last thing you want to do is wait in line and have to step over 50,000 people to get to where you want to be.
 That intimacy is pretty much a mandate to what we’re doing.
 That means it’s probably always going to be small.
 It’s kind of going against the world in the 10 years I’ve been watching it.
 Butts in seats are everything to festivals.
 That’s how you get ticket sales, that’s how you get sponsors.
 So this is definitely the opposite of that.”